tentou-tech/mimboku-docs/mimboku-dex-aggregator/mimboku-aggregator/aggregator-api/swaps.md

 **Chain identifiers**

-The Aggregator APIs require a chain **name** to be included in the path when calling the APIs:
+The Aggregator APIs require a chain **id** to be included in the path when calling the APIs:

 - Story Aeneid (ChainID: 1315) -> `Story Aeneid(Testnet)`